CIRRIE International Exchange Program

 - A No. The application must be submitted by the hosting organization.

 - Q Is it all right to contact CIRRIE before applying for a travel grant?

 - A YES!
 As a matter of fact, we encourage dialog prior to completing the application.
 You may email or call us to discuss your proposed travel grant application.

 - Q Can I apply for travel grants for more than one person?
 There are two persons we wish to involve in our project.

 - Q After I submit our travel grant application, how long will it take before we know if it has been approved?

-- A CIRRIE makes every effort to review travel grant applications and respond within just a few weeks.
+- A CIRRIE makes every effort to review travel grant applications and respond within two weeks.
 For the quickest turn-around time, be sure that the application is complete and that the hosting agreements and the curriculum vitae of the traveler are included.